-Eunice sat still on the front porch swing so not to slosh the coffee out of her cup.
-She thought it a good idea to have a second cup of coffee outdoors instead of in the kitchen.
-And Saturday mornings were quieter it seemed.
-Except the Robins were back, making yet another nest in the guttering.
+Eunice, after deciding on a second cup of coffee outdoors instead of in the kitchen, sat still on the front porch swing so not to slosh the coffee out of her cup, enjoying the quiet Saturday morning.
+The Robins were back making yet another nest in the guttering.
 She smiled, knowing the nest would have to be removed later after the baby birds had left.

 After gathering hat, gloves, tools, seeds, and fertilizer; Eunice struck the hoe into the hardened soil and paused to pray.
 “God bless this garden.
 May it bear abundant fruit for the neighborhood.”